MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios.md

 Below are the steps on how to integrate the AppCenter SDK in your Xcode project using [Carthage](https://github.com/Carthage/Carthage) version **0.30 or higher**, a decentralized dependency manager that builds your dependencies and provides you with binary frameworks.

 1. Add the following dependencies to your `Cartfile` to include App Center into your app.
 This will pull in all the frameworks.
-Then you can lin k only those frameworks that you want to use in your app.
+Then you can link only those frameworks that you want to use in your app.

     ```ruby
     # Use the following line to use App Center.